autolab-project/autolab/docs/gui/scanning.rst

 The user can change the name of the parameter with the line edit widget.
 This name will be used is the data files.
 It it possible to add extra parameters to a recipe by right cliking on the top of a recipe and selecting **Add Parameter** This feature allows to realize 2D scan or ND-scan.
-A parameter can be removed by right cliking on the top of a recipe and selecting **Remove <parameter>**.
+A parameter can be removed by right cliking on its frame and selecting **Remove <parameter>**.
-A parameter is optional, a recipe is executed once if no parameters are given.
+A parameter is optional, a recipe is executed once if no parameter is given.
+It is possible to set a custom array by right cliking on the parameter frame and selecting **Custom values**.

 Parameter range
 ---------------